firebase/firebase-js-sdk/.changeset/selfish-pots-fetch.md

 "@firebase/firestore": patch
 ---

-The Node SDK now uses JSON to load its internal Protobuf definition, which allows the Node SDK to work bundlers such as Rollup and Webpack.
+The Node SDK now uses JSON to load its internal Protobuf definition, which allows the Node SDK to work with bundlers such as Rollup and Webpack.